satellitecomponent/Neurite/README.md

 this formatting will create two connected text windows within the fractal graph viewer.

 All of these features are still in alpha.
-Refreshing the page will reset your graph from the start.
+Refreshing the page will reset your graph over.

+#The Future

+- ai api integration
+- deeper zoom
+- working color selection
+- customizability/accessability
+- auto embed formats
+- customm equations
+- user feeback/bug fixes